BERT-based Financial Sentiment Index and LSTM-based Stock Return Predictability: Introduction

-In this paper, we construct a textual-based sentiment index by adopting the newly-devised NLP tool BERT from \citet{devlin2018bert} to posts that are published on the Chinese social media, which represents the \emph{first} attempt in the literature to apply this state-of-the-art learning model to the financial sentiment extraction.
-At this stage, our analysis focuses mainly on the \emph{individual} stock level, by investigating three actively-trading listed companies in Hong Kong Stock Exchange (HKSE) in a pilot study, namely, Tencent (0700.HK), CCB (0939.HK), and Ping An (2318.HK), which all possess a sufficient exposure on Weibo.com.
+In this paper, we construct a textual-based sentiment index by adopting the newly-devised NLP tool BERT from \citet{devlin2018bert} to posts that are published on the Chinese social media called Weibo, which represents the first attempt in the literature to apply this state-of-the-art learning model to the financial sentiment extraction.
+At this stage, our analysis focuses mainly on the \emph{individual} stock level.
+Namely, we mainly investigate three actively-trading listed companies in Hong Kong Stock Exchange (HKSE) in this pilot study, and they are Tencent (0700.HK), CCB (0939.HK), and Ping An (2318.HK).
+The reason why we select these three is that all of them possess sufficient exposures on Weibo so that we have a plenty of textual sources.
 We then demonstrate a better performance of BERT on sentiment construction compared with the other well-known models such as Multichannel Convolutional Neural Network (CNN) of \citet{kim2014convolutional} and Transformer of \citet{vaswani2017attention}, among others.
-Through combining the BERT-based sentiment index with other two types of sentiment indices from the option-implied information and PCA on market data for the above three stocks, we next provide a deeper and more general financial sentiment analysis.
+Besides, through combining the BERT-based sentiment index with other two types of sentiment indices from the option-implied information and PCA on market data for the above three stocks, we next provide a deeper and more general financial sentiment analysis.
 More specifically, our BERT-based sentiment reflects more about individual investors' opinion, whereas the option-implied one followed by \citet{Han} represents more about the institutions' attitude.
-We would like to see how these two counterparts influence the market, with the attendance of market-based index which is treated as an overall market sentiment.
-Finally, we address the stock return predictability by integrating sentiment indices from different information sources, through applying the powerful sequential neural network model Long Short-Term Memory (LSTM), parallel to the classical econometrics tool like Vector Autoregression (VAR).
-Note that, as \citet{yan2018parsimonious} point out, LSTM model on quantile regression outperforms those traditional time-series analysis tools that are commonly used in the financial literature.
+We would like to see how these two counterparts influence the market, together with the attendance of market-based index which is treated as an overall market sentiment.
+Finally, we address the stock return predictability by integrating sentiment indices that are constructed from different information sources.
+This is done by applying the powerful sequential neural network model Long Short-Term Memory (LSTM), in constrast to the classical econometrics tool like Vector Autoregression (VAR).
+Note that, as \citet{yan2018parsimonious} pointed out, LSTM model on quantile regression outperforms those traditional time-series analysis tools that are commonly used in the financial literature.